Every 98 seconds a person in the U.S. is sexually assaulted.

 Of the 387 women we questioned about their experiences with sexual harassment while under the influence of drugs or alcohol, 281 revealed how they were personally assaulted.
 Of those, more than 2 in 3 admitted they’d been touched or fondled against their wishes.
 Men who touch women without their permission may (in some cases) believe their actions are innocent or meant to convey affection.
 In reality, when unwelcome, those actions represent a violation or personal space and often leave women feeling abused.

 Other women reported even more sinister acts of assault.
 Over 29 percent of women who experienced physical acts of sexual violence were raped and nearly 24 percent said someone attempted to force them to perform sexual acts against their will.
 Another 16 percent of women said someone attempted to rape them at least once in their lives while they’d been drinking or consuming illicit substances.

 People who prey on women under the influence do so because they see them as easy targets and because their guard may be lowered in response to a few drinks at the bar or other substance use.
 We learned many of these women don’t share their stories for fear of the retaliation they might experience in response, and that sexual harassment and assault is even more frequent than we feared.

-As the #MeToo movement continues to bring these conversations out of the shadows and into mainstream conversation, we at The FHE Health, a premier mental health and addiction treatment facility, believe it’s important to recognize the volumes of women who still feel uncomfortable sharing their stories as result of stigmas about both speaking out and substance abuse.
+As the #MeToo movement continues to bring these conversations out of the shadows and into mainstream conversation, we at The FHE Health, a premier mental health, and addiction treatment facility believe it’s important to recognize the volumes of women who still feel uncomfortable sharing their stories as a result of stigmas about both speaking out and substance abuse.